Amberley – St Michael

 5. E N Staines: A Lost Brass at Amberley, Sussex, TMBS 10, 5 (1967) pp397-98

-My thanks to Josie Campbell for the view of the church at the top and to Richard Standing for those photographs identified by the presence of ‘RS’ in the caption revealed by placing the cursor on the image.
+My thanks to Josie Campbell (JC) for the view of the exterior from the east and to Richard Standing for those photographs identified by the presence of ‘RS’ in the captions.